 Reservations & Rates

-Inclusions: Included in your angling package at the Copper River Lodge is six nights/seven days guided fishing (3-to-1 guest to guide ratio), room and board, float plane transportation between Iliamna and the lodge, flies, and local and state taxes.
+Included in your angling package at the Copper River Lodge is six nights/six days guided fishing (2-to-1 guest to guide ratio), room and board, float plane transportation between Iliamna and the lodge, four days of fly out fishing (weather permitting), flies, and local and state taxes.

 There isn't a finer, more predictable dry fly, trophy trout fishery in Bristol Bay than the Copper River.